-Subjective measurement, such as self-reported ratings or questionnaires, provides insight into the user's perceived level of cognitive workload, which can be influenced by factors such as motivation and prior experience.
-However, it is difficult to measure the operator's cognitive workload in real-time, and there is a high possibility of bias or fake cognitive workload, which is intentionally generated by human operators to reduce their workload.
+Subjective measurement, such as self-reported ratings or questionnaires, provides insight into the user's perceived level of CWLs related to factors such as motivation and prior experience.
+However, it is difficult to measure the operator's CWL in real-time, and there is a high possibility of bias or fake CWL, which is intentionally generated by human operators to reduce their workload.

-On the other hand, objective measurement, such as eye-tracking or physiological measures, provides a more direct and quantifiable assessment of cognitive workload.
+On the other hand, objective measurement, such as physiological measures, provides a more quantifiable assessment of CWL.
 They can reveal specific aspects of the interaction that are causing increased mental effort, such as complex visual displays or cognitively demanding tasks.
-Some studies in the affective computing and HRI fields have used physiological sensors to reflect the operator's cognitive workload or emotional states \cite{9223531}.
-Other studies have utilized behavioral data, such as head pose, eye blinking and gazing, as well as dynamic movement of the input interfaces, to estimate affective states \cite{narayanan2020proxemo}.
-However, systems using objective measurement are vulnerable to malfunctioning physiological sensors or behavioral monitoring devices, which can result in inaccurate measurements of human cognitive workload and impair the overall system's performance.
+Some studies in the affective computing and HRI fields have used physiological sensors to reflect the operator's CWL or emotional states \cite{9223531}.
+Other studies have utilized behavioral data, such as head pose, eye blinking and gazing, as well as dynamic movement of the input interfaces, to estimate affective states \cite{narayanan2020proxemo,sherry2002dynamic}.
+However, systems using objective measurement are vulnerable to malfunctioning physiological sensors or behavioral monitoring devices, which can result in inaccurate measurements of human CWL and impair the overall system's performance.

-By incorporating both subjective and objective measurements, the limitations of each method can be mitigated, resulting in a more comprehensive understanding of the human's cognitive workload in HRI applications.
+By incorporating both subjective and objective measurements, the limitations of each method can be mitigated, resulting in a more comprehensive understanding of the human's CWL in HRI applications.
 This, in turn, enables better-informed design decisions and an enhanced overall user experience.